 Instead a solution was found that seemed a win-win.
 A private buyer offered a reasonable price to buy the specialist outright.
-The deal fell through, but another bidder was found.
-It committed to take on the stores and property portfolio, to buy through EUK and to hire Streets Online to develop and run its website.

 Shortly after Rogers left the Group to become Group Financial Director at Whitbread, Tesco announced that it did not intend to renew the Music and Video service agreement with EUK when it next fell due for review.
 The supermarket had become a major contributor to the wholesaler's profit as its sales grew.

 The Group CEO launched a drive for new business.
 By the time Tesco walked away, he had agreed new contracts to supply Morrisons, Asda, WHSmith and Zavvi / Virgin Megastores.
 In parallel the Group also purchased its principal rival, Total Home Entertainment for £20.3m, taking on its service contract with Sainsbury's.
 Collectively the new customers accounted for more volume than Tesco, but on tougher terms.